-WebLogic logging services provide several filtering options that give you the flexibility to determine which messages are written to WebLogic Server log files and standard out, and which are written to the log file and standard out that a client JVM maintains.
+This chapter describes the filtering options provided by WebLogic logging services that give you the flexibility to determine which messages are written to WebLogic Server log files and standard out, and which are written to the log file and standard out that a client JVM maintains.
 Most of these filtering features are implementations of the Java Logging APIs, which are available in the java.util.logging package.